 At the meeting, the IRB Chair, or the Primary Reviewer if one has been assigned, presents an overview of the goals, design, study procedures, safety procedures, and qualifications of the investigators.

-Particular attention is paid to the risk/benefit ratio of the investigation and the adequacy of the consent form in conveying human subjects concerns.
+Particular attention is paid to the risk/benefit ratio of the investigation and the adequacy of the consent form in conveying human subjects' concerns.

 Problems identified by the Primary Reviewer or by other IRB members are discussed and suggestions for any necessary changes are agreed upon by the IRB.
 These issues are considered in the vote to decide IRB action.